shalivan/shalivan.github.io/_posts/ART/20-01-01-VisualDesign.md

 four causes are, of course, the material, formal, final, and efficient causes.
 The four causes signify ways in which a thing is indebted for its existence.

+## Book about comix  McCloudian
+Pictorial Vocabulary of any visual art:

+move to design or sth:
+McCloudian ideas that you can ponder for eternity is his diagram of “The Picture Plane.”
+T Triangle of Representation -lends a non-linear sliding scale of representation that might be used to assign values to an image.
+- `The Picture Plane` (Abstract art)
+- `Reality` (Real life.
+Photographs.
+Cinema.
+Representational art)
+- `Language` (Logos.
+Text.
+Symbol.
+Icon)

 ---
 # UX/UI